jigarvyasidea/smart-hire/README.md

 To get started, install Python and MySQL on your local computer if you don't have them already.

 Also, create an AWS Free Tier account, if you don't have it.
-Services like Amazon S3 and Amazon Transcribe API will be used in this project.
+Services like Amazon S3 and Amazon Transcribe API will be used in this project. o get started, install Python and MySQL on your local computer if you don't have them already.
+Also, create an AWS Free Tier account if you don't have one.
+Services like Amazon S3 and Amazon Transcribe API will be used in this project

 ## Getting Started